OutSystems/docs-support/src/security/app-security/app-security-owasp-top-10.md

 Additionally, OutSystems includes a set of capabilities that enable you to define and implement the security controls required by your applications.
 See [Application security overview](intro.md) for further details.

+For both exposure and consumption of SOAP Web Services, OutSystems escapes XML parsing.
+Additionally, to help you protect your applications from XML External Entity attacks, OutSystems supports the use of the latest deserialization and XML processor library versions, and SOAP 1.2.

+### Vulnerable and Outdated Components (A6)

+OutSystems constantly monitors for vulnerabilities in the product and the generated code, using a continuous delivery approach to constantly release incremental value with minimal disruptions to the customers’ operations and business.

+[This policy](../vulnerabilities/intro.md) describes the OutSystems response to vulnerabilities that might affect customer applications.
+Security fixes are proactively applied in OutSystems Cloud.

+### Identification and Authentication Failures (A7)

+By default, OutSystems ensures that:

+* Session identifiers aren't sent in URLs

+* Sessions time out at their expiration time

+* All password handling uses strong cryptographic algorithms

+Also, OutSystems ensures that the session identifier is transparently changed on each login, and validates this on every request, thus preventing session fixation attacks.

+Cookies may contain sensitive information that shouldn't be accessible to an attacker eavesdropping on a channel.
+To prevent browsers from sending cookies over an unencrypted channel, administrators can enable the secure flag in cookies, which makes Web browsers that support this flag to send secure cookies only when the request uses HTTPS.

+Additionally, OutSystems provides built-in protection mechanisms against brute force attacks for the application end users and IT users.

-### Insecure Deserialization (A8)
+### Software and Data Integrity Failures (A8)

 OutSystems serializes and deserializes session data using a built-in anti-tampering JSON deserialization mechanism.
 This mechanism compares incoming JSON data with predefined application models and performs strict type verification during deserialization.
 Additionally, it runs a salted hash-based algorithm over the serialized session data to validate potential tampering before deserialization.

-### Using Components with Known Vulnerabilities (A9)

-OutSystems constantly monitors for vulnerabilities in the product and the generated code, using a continuous delivery approach to constantly release incremental value with minimal disruptions to the customers’ operations and business.

-[This policy](../vulnerabilities/intro.md) describes the OutSystems response to vulnerabilities that might affect customer applications.
-Security fixes are proactively applied in OutSystems Cloud.

-### Insufficient Logging & Monitoring (A10)
+### Security Logging and Monitoring Failures (A9)

 OutSystems tracks the details of every access to application screens.
 These logs include the component and screen accessed, which end users accessed it, when the access occurred, and exactly which node served the screen.